helgatheviking/Nav-Menu-Roles/readme.txt

 This plugin lets you hide custom menu items based on user roles.
 So if you have a link in the menu that you only want to show to logged in users, certain types of users, or even only to logged out users, this plugin is for you.

+Nav Menu Roles is very flexible.
+In addition to standard user roles, you can customize the functionality by adding your own check boxes with custom labels using the `nav_menu_roles` filter and then using the `nav_menu_roles_item_visibility` filter to check against whatever criteria you need.
+You can check against any user meta values (like capabilities) and any custom attributes added by other plugins.
+See the [FAQ](http://wordpress.org/plugins/nav-menu-roles/faq/#new-role).

+**IMPORTANT NOTE**

+In WordPress menu items and pages are completely separate entities.
+Nav Menu Roles does not restrict access to the pages being hidden from the menu.
+Nav Menu Roles is only for showing/hiding nav menu items.
+If you wish to restrict content then you need to also be using a membership plugin.

 = Usage =

 1. Go to Appearance > Menus